 Road and Bridge

-In the last few years the EPA has set stricter regulations that include storm water control and erosion maintenance.
-This effects the way Road & Bridge does business.
+The EPA recently set stricter regulations that include stormwater control and erosion maintenance.
+This affects the way Road & Bridge does business.
 We have made the necessary adjustments to maintain compliance with the new standards.

-The majority of Road & Bridge revenue comes from the states distribution fund which is a flat .25 cents per gallon of fuel bought state wide.
-The state keeps 50% and the other 50% is distributed to the local City’s and County’s based on miles of maintained road.
+The majority of Road & Bridge revenue comes from the state’s distribution fund, which is 25 cent tax per gallon of fuel bought statewide.
+The state keeps 50%, and the other 50% is distributed to the local cities and counties based on the miles of maintained road.

 The hot, long summer days are packed with a ritual of upkeep that helps extend the lifespan of vital infrastructure.
 The roads Bannock County are responsible for lie outside of city limits, connecting our most rural residents to the rest of the community.
 Of the more than 460 miles the Road and Bridge team is responsible for, only 300 miles are paved.